 There are even four well-lit unisex single-stall bathrooms, which makes waiting in an incredibly long line for the lady’s room a thing of the past.

-This particular gig consisted of Josh Langford on lead vocals and guitar, Mio Alvarez from The Meanharts on leading guitar, Ry Meyer from Complete Control on bass, and Nick Kasten from The Krum Bums on drums.
+This particular gig consisted of Josh Langford on lead vocals and guitar, Mio Alvarado from The Meanhearts on leading guitar, Ry Meyer from Complete Control on bass, and Nick Kasten from The Krum Bums on drums.
 The show was full of energy with catchy riffs that left everyone wanting more.

-Alvarez explains that even being sober, he still enjoys hanging out at the bar after shows and talking with all the interesting folk that comes out.
-Langford laughed and said Alvarez doesn’t party the way he parties anymore, but he can still “out hang” anyone.
+Alvarado explains that even being sober, he still enjoys hanging out at the bar after shows and talking with all the interesting folk that comes out.
+Langford laughed and said Alvarado doesn’t party the way he parties anymore, but he can still “out hang” anyone.

 Knowing that the set is a fun side-project, I asked them what other bands they play in.
 Josh said he comes from a band called Starving Wolves and a band that plays about once a year called The Knocked Out Stiffs.

-Mio said his main band is The Meanhearts out of Austin, A Girl Named Katsura based out of Philadelphia (it’s more of a jazz kind of a deal), and a few bands based out of LA with Angela Moore, occasionally.
+Mio said his main band is The Meanhearts out of Austin, Datura based out of Philadelphia (it’s more of a jazz kind of a deal), and a few bands based out of LA with Angelo Moore of Fishbone, occasionally.
 He considers himself a “hired gun” and likes to keep busy.